Dievpo/Portfolio/14_Models_and_algorithms_in_machine_learning/README.md

 		5.2.2 The value of p=0.3
 		5.2.3 The value of p=0.5
 		5.2.4 Conclusion based on the results of model improvement
 6. Got a model
-7.Conclusions
+7. Conclusions
 ## Results
 The neural network with 5 hidden layers, trained in 1000 epochs, 5 hidden layers, activation function - ReLU(), with the number of neurons: h1: 350 | h2: 150 | h3: 1350 | h4: 1200 | h5: 1250, proved to be the best.
 It was possible to reach 1299.98 on the test sample according to the RMSE metric.